 Financial Services relies on you during Year End to provide the details of transactions that have occurred.
 The below list outlines how you can help.

 The University follows an April 1 to March 31 reporting period.
-To ensure that all transactions relating to the 2016-2017 fiscal year are included in the financial results, we need your help!
+To ensure that all transactions relating to the current fiscal year are included in the financial results, we need your help!
 The following guidelines and schedule have been created to help you with this process.